QuorumDMS/ftp-srv/CONTRIBUTING.md

 <!--[CN_HEADING]-->
 # Contributing

 Welcome!
-This document explains how you can contribute to making **ftp-svr** even better.
+This document explains how you can contribute to making **ftp-srv** even better.

 <!--[]-->